 Ingredients You’ll Need

-• 1 cup finely chopped spinach: Adds a fresh, vibrant touch and a dose of green goodness.
+• 1 cup finely chopped spinach: Brings a fresh, vibrant touch to the creamy soup.

 How to Make Sausage and Potato Soup Recipe